 Milford Track – epic hike and a moving experience

 Milford Track was my third and last Great Walk in New Zealand.
-By the time that I did Milford, Kepler and Routeburn already felt very satisfying experiences with wonderful weather and great scenery.
-So before I started Milford Track, I felt like I had already seen it all.
-Furthermore, I had the absolute worst weather in Milford – very heavy rain (to the point they did not know until the morning if we could proceed with the hike).
+After hiking Kepler and Routeburn trails back-to-back, I was under the wrong impression that I had seen it all and no other trail could match their scenic beauty.
+On top of that, the weather forecast for my pre-booked Milford hike was very discouraging – (heavy rain to the point that they did not know until the morning if we could proceed with the hike).
 Yet, Milford Track still blew my mind.
 It is an epic hike.
-The majesticity of the track is incomparable – among all the three hikes, Milford is the one where you will really feel like hiking through otherworldly terrain.
+The majesticity of the track is incomparable to anything else that have experienced.
+Among all three, Milford is the trail where you will feel like hiking through otherworldly terrain.

 Milford Track is also the most controlled one among all the Great Walks.
 In addition to the limit of 40 hikers a day, each hiker needs to follow the same route and the trail cannot be hiked in reversed order (this can be done in Kepler and Routeburn Tracks).
 Fore more, you can read my Milford Track post.

 There is really no one right answer to this.
 Kepler is the walk where one gets to experience alpine style hiking by walking on exposed ridge for better part of the hike.
 Routeburn is the trail with picture-perfect and more approachable scenery.
 As for Milford, the scenery can at times feel intimidating – giant cliffs and roaring waterfalls – but that is what makes it very special, the majesticity of it.